craigbuckler/oldclink/src/pages/book-holiday-home/terms.md

 <cite>B & A, Bristol</cite>

 ## Tariff and availability
 The Old Clink apartments are available all year but must be booked in advance.
-Stays are normally booked from Saturday to Saturday but alternative days may be possible.
+Stays are normally booked from Saturday to Saturday but alternative days and short stays may be possible.

 Please [contact Sarah]([root]book-holiday-home/) to confirm your requirements and dates of stay.
-A non-refundable deposit will be requested to reserve your holiday with full payment on arrival.
+A non-refundable deposit will be requested to reserve your holiday.
+The remaining balance is due six weeks prior to arrival.

 ## Cancellation
 We recommend you use travel cancellation insurance to cover the cost of any loss should unforeseen circumstances force you to cancel your holiday.